-Remember, the key to a bedtime routine is to follow the same predictable pattern of events before bedtime.
-That is what puts the ‘routine’ in bedtime routine!
+Remember, the key to a great baby bedtime routine is to follow the same predictable pattern of events before bedtime.
+That is what puts the ‘routine’ in the bedtime routine!
 But if each day’s bedtime looks different, then your routine is not a routine at all, and you are missing out on the benefits that a strong routine has to offer.
 Focus on creating a pattern of pre-bed activities, and then make sure to follow it each night.

 Your bedtime routine starts too late each night.

 While many parents understand that the bedtime routine should contain predictable patterns of events, some miss a key element: the bedtime routine should happen at roughly the same time each night, in relation to your baby’s last nap.
 However, many families start the bedtime too late, pushing bedtime even later.
 Remember, it should take your baby roughly 10 minutes to fall asleep, so you need to lay her down ahead of time.
 Having your baby or toddler go to bed without being over-tired is crucial to creating a healthy sleep schedule.

 Your bedtime routine has too much going on.

 If you are trying to cram 8 different activities into your bedtime routine, you may be doing too much.
 Remember, babies and toddlers can quickly become over-stimulated, so if the bedtime routine is packed full of action, and if it requires you to transition between lots of different activities, your little one may actually become wound up, instead of calming down and relaxing.
 Instead, stick to a few simple activities at bedtime.